Raymo111/kahoot-answer-bot/README.md

 # Kahoot Answer Bot
 A bot that takes the name or ID of a kahoot and gets a perfect score... with the username of your choosing.

-*This project was started by [reteps](https://github.com/reteps/kbot) but the upstream version has been broken for quite a while so I forked it and made it work again*
+*This project was started by [reteps](https://github.com/reteps/kbot) but is has been broken for quite a while, so I forked it and made it work.*

+## Features
+- Search by quiz name (requires login) or ID
+- 2FA compatible
+-

 ## Installation
 - [ ] Optional: Make a Kahoot Account if you don't have the Kahoot's ID and want to search for a Kahoot by name